 Taking a Nanny on holiday

-Kim says: Firstly, the contract of employment will need to have a relevant clause.
-This should explain that the nanny will be required to accompany the family on holiday as part of their duties, which may involve travelling abroad.
-We have a standard clause regarding travel written into all of our bespoke contracts.
+Yes this is common for families who employ nannies however the contract of employment must include a relevant clause.
+This should explain that the nanny is required to accompany the family on holiday as part of their duties, which may involve travel abroad.
+We have a standard clause regarding travel written into all of our Nannytax nanny employment contracts.

-Will taking my nanny on holiday be deducted from their own holiday allowance?
+If I take my nanny on holiday, will this be deducted from their holiday allowance?

-Kim says: No, if the nanny is travelling in the course of their duties, they are seen to be working and this won’t affect holiday balance.
+If the nanny is travelling to carry out their childcare duties, they are working and therefore this won’t affect their holiday allowance.
 In fact, if working longer hours or additional days, the employer may need to compensate by providing additional time off in lieu.

-Should an employer cover all the nanny’s travel expenses?
+Should I cover all my nanny’s travel expenses?

-Kim says: Yes, the employer will need to pay for their nanny’s flights, meals, accommodation, activities and all other travel-related expenses.
-It is also common for employers to give their nanny spending money for nights off that they can use for a meal out and a cab back to the hotel for example.
+The employer should pay for their nanny’s flights, meals, accommodation, activities and all other travel-related expenses.
+We also find it is common for employers to give their nanny spending money for nights off.
+When they are not working, they can use this for a meal out and a cab back to the hotel.